Police Story (1973 TV series): Overview

 The anthology format allowed the series to depict a wider variety of police activities and experiences than was usual in police dramas.
-In addition to detectives investigating major crimes, or patrol officers patrolling high-crime beats, the show depicted newly hired cadets trying to make it through the academy, woman officers trying to fit into a male-dominated profession, traffic officers investigating accidents, officers dealing with marital difficulties or alcohol dependence, fingerprint technicians trying to develop suspects from a single print, high-ranking administrators dealing with the stresses of command in a major metropolitan police force, officers adjusting to permanent physical disabilities caused by on-duty injuries, and officers trying to juggle two different jobs to make enough money to support their families.
+In addition to detectives investigating major crimes, or patrol officers patrolling high-crime beats, the show depicted newly hired cadets trying to make it through the academy, woman officers trying to fit into a male-dominated profession, traffic officers investigating accidents, officers dealing with marital difficulties or alcohol dependence, fingerprint technicians trying to develop suspects from a single print, high-ranking administrators dealing with the stresses of command in a major metropolitan police force, officers adjusting to permanent physical disabilities caused by on-duty injuries, and officers trying to juggle two different jobs to make enough money to make a adequate living.

 The anthology format also allowed the show to try out characters and settings for series development, and during its broadcast run, Police Story generated three spin-offs.
 A first-season episode, "The Gamble", starring Angie Dickinson, became the pilot for the successful Police Woman, which ran from 1974 to 1978.
 "The Return of Joe Forrester", a second-season episode starring Lloyd Bridges, was developed into the weekly series Joe Forrester, which lasted a full season.
 Finally, "A Chance to Live", a special episode from the fifth season starring David Cassidy, was spun off into the series Man Undercover.
 That series did not do as well, and lasted only 10 episodes.

 In later seasons, perhaps because of the expense of maintaining the anthology format on a weekly basis, Police Story became a series of irregularly scheduled television films.

-Police Story was a precursor to later shows such as NBC's Hill Street Blues (1981-1987), NBC's and CBS's In the Heat of the Night (1988–95), Law & Order (1990-2010), ABC's NYPD Blue (1993-2005), NBC's Homicide: Life on the Street (1993-1999) and FX's The Shield (2002-2008).
+Police Story was a precursor to later shows such as NBC's Hill Street Blues (1981–1987), NBC's and CBS's In the Heat of the Night (1988–95), Law & Order (1990–2010), ABC's NYPD Blue (1993–2005), NBC's Homicide: Life on the Street (1993–1999) and FX's The Shield (2002–2008).